Are Your Employees Ignoring You – or Can They Not Hear You?

 May is Better Hearing & Speech Month.

-Andrea Sterkel, AuD, CCC-A, is a Senior Audiologist at University Hospitals Case Medical Center.
+Andrea Sterkel, AuD, CCC-A, is a Senior Audiologist at University Hospitals Cleveland Medical Center.
 Call 216-844-7191 to schedule an appointment with Sterkel or another UH audiologist.